 - Candidate Document Number (CDN) from Transport Canada

 - Able to commit to being on duty 1 week out of every month on a fixed schedule (day and night crews available)

 - Able to commit to regular monthly training (classroom and on the water)

 - Live within 20 minutes of our Rescue Station at Oak Bay Marina

 - Capable of handling the physical demands of SAR operations in all sea and weather conditions

 - Able to make a two-year commitment to the Station

 - Boating experience and knowledge of the local waters around the southern Vancouver Island area, specifically Oak Bay

 Some of our crew members eventually become Coxswains and are responsible for the safe operation of the boat on rescue missions.
-Coxswains receive additional training at the RHIOT School in Bamfield and at the regional RCMSAR headquarters in Sooke on Vancouver Island.
+Coxswains receive additional training at the RHIOT School in Bamfield and at the regional RCMSAR headquarters and training center in Sooke on Vancouver Island.

 How do I volunteer?